taeastmo/16BMB_manual/docs/source/operations/item_003_EDXD_radiography_switching.rst

 EDXD and radiography mode switching
 -----------------------------------
+| There are currently three modes of operation:
+   1. EDXD with direct (collimated) beam
+   2. EDXD with condensed beam beam
+   3. Radiography imaging with direct beam

 | Setup of slits and filter for EDXD and radiography measurement.
 | Open :guilabel:`Slits/Filter Setup` on the PEC user interface.